tagplay/api/source/includes/_data_objects.md

 ------------ | ----- | ------------
-id           | String | Unique UUID for the Post type          | String | Type of the Post created_time | JSONDate | Time the Post was created provider     | [Provider](#provider) | Provider info.
-text         | String | The original text normalized_text | String | Normalized version of the text
+id           | String | Unique UUID for the Post type          | String | Type of the Post added_time   | JSONDate | Time the Post was added to the feed provider     | [Provider](#provider) | Provider info. text         | String | The original text normalized_text | String | Normalized version of the text